What is An Ostomy Pouch or Bag?

 Pouches come in many sizes, and manufacturers tend to give each size their own unique name (just like how Starbucks likes to name coffee cup sizes).
 The most common of these are as follows:

-- Small or mini.
+- Small, mini, stoma caps.
 These pouches have a very small capacity and are best used in situations where you don’t expect much output in a short period of time (i.e. during intimacy).
 Colostomates who irrigate their stoma may use these smaller pouches more regularly.
-People with a “mucus fistula” may also use these smaller bags. (see photo below).
+People with a “mucus fistula” may also use these smaller bags.

 - Medium pouch (7″ in length and approx. 400 – 500ml capacity).
 This one offers a compromise between size and capacity.